Sidhantaa/PCOS-Detection/README.md

 ### Software Setup

-How to Reproduce Results
+How to Reproduce Results:
 To reproduce all results in this project, run the Jupyter notebook Notebook.ipynb located in the Final Notebooks folder.
 This notebook walks through the entire pipeline — from loading the dataset to preprocessing, visualization, model training, evaluation, and cross-validation.

 No pre-trained models or cached results are used; everything runs from scratch and is fully documented with markdown explanations throughout the notebook.

 Setup Instructions:
-*Clone the repository or download the ZIP.
+* Clone the repository or download the ZIP.
-*Open and run Notebook.ipynb in Jupyter Notebook or Visual Studio Code.
+* Open and run Notebook.ipynb in Jupyter Notebook or Visual Studio Code.
-*Make sure the dataset pcos_dataset.csv (from the scratch notebooks folder) is present and in the same directory or properly loaded.
+* Make sure the dataset pcos_dataset.csv (from the scratch notebooks folder) is present and in the same directory or properly loaded.

 Required Python libraries:
-*pandas
+* pandas
-*numpy
+* numpy
-*matplotlib
+* matplotlib
-*seaborn
+* seaborn
-*scikit-learn
+* scikit-learn
 * Can be installed with:
   ```bash
   pip install pandas numpy matplotlib scikit-learn